 - Wired Ethernet Authentication with EAP (802.1x)

-One common use of the host certificate is to allow https Web access to the unit (which in this case, the device is the TLS server.
-For more details refer to the Creating a Media5 Host Certificate with Open SSL document located Technical bulletins section of the the Media5 documentation portal at https://documentation.media5corp.com..
+One common use of the host certificate is to allow HTTPS Web access to the unit (which in this case, the device is the TLS server).
+For more details refer to the Technical Bulletins - Creating a Media5 Host Certificate with Open SSL document on the Media5 Documentation Portal.

-Importing a Trusted CA or SIP Server Certificate to the Mediatrix Unit
+Importing a Trusted CA or SIP Server Certificate through the Web Page

 - Go to Management/Certificates.